John Rebus: Career

 As a policeman, Rebus develops into a maverick who keeps his investigations to himself as long as possible, but is relentless in using every means to solve a murder.
 He strives to build up as complete a picture as possible of the victims and suspects.
-Sometimes he or others understand his obsessiveness as paranoia or conspiracy thinking, sometimes as solving a jigsaw puzzle.
+Sometimes, he or others understand his obsessiveness as paranoia or conspiracy thinking, sometimes as solving a jigsaw puzzle.
 Early on, he is ambitious, but the role of Detective Inspector, in charge of a team but with considerable discretion to control an investigation, is not one he can trade for a more desk-bound and politically sensitive role.

-He is also an exemplar to others of the (bad) old-fashioned style of policeman.
-He is suspended from duties or asked to “take a vacation” in at least 8 of the novels, usually for extreme insubordination or because he is literally trying to investigate his own past sins.
-In Black and Blue (1997), Rebus is haunted by a case from 1976, in which his first police mentor framed a man for murder, and Rebus lied on the witness stand to support him.
-In Saints of the Shadow Bible (2013), Rebus recalls his time in Summerhall police station in the 1980s, among violent and corrupt cops who still, in 2013, have much to hide.
+He is also an example to others of the (bad) old-fashioned style of policeman.
+He is suspended from duties or asked to take a break in at least eight of the novels, usually for extreme insubordination or because he is literally trying to investigate his own past sins.
+In Black and Blue, Rebus is haunted by a case from 1976 in which his first police mentor framed a man for murder and Rebus lied on the witness stand to support him.
+In Saints of the Shadow Bible (2013), Rebus recalls his time in Summerhall police station in the 1980s, among violent and corrupt police officers who still, in 2013, have much to hide.

-Rebus wants, in the present of each novel, to improvise a team that will agree on nature of justice and both allow and critique the methods he uses to pursue it.
-Brian Holmes, Siobhan Clarke, and Ellen Wylie are some of the young cops he recruits over the years.
+Rebus likes to improvise a team that will agree on the nature of justice and both allow and critique the methods he uses to pursue it.
+Brian Holmes, Siobhan Clarke, and Ellen Wylie are some of the young officers he recruits over the years.
 His main ally and sounding-board is Siobhan Clarke, introduced in 1993’s The Black Book and given a larger role starting in 2000’s Set in Darkness.
 She represents a new generation of policing, able to incorporate some of Rebus’s passion into a cooler, more even-handed style.
 Malcolm Fox, the protagonist of two of Rankin’s novels and, in the later ones, a colleague of Clarke and Rebus, is yet another style of policeman, intensely self-controlled and aware of the law.
-After a successful career monitoring police ethics in the “Complaints” unit, he comes to sympathize with Rebus’s need to defy orders in his investigations.
+After a successful career monitoring police ethics in the “complaints” unit, he comes to sympathize with Rebus’s need to defy orders in his investigations.